Last reviewed 1 August 2023

 Principle 9 - Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

-The Chairman leads the Board and is responsible for its governance structures, performance, and effectiveness.
-The Chairman is also responsible for ensuring that the links between the Board and the shareholders, are strong and efficient.
+The Chair leads the Board and is responsible for its governance structures, performance, and effectiveness.
+The Chair is also responsible for ensuring that the links between the Board and the shareholders are strong and efficient.
 Meanwhile, the Chief Executive Officer, the Chief Commercial Officer and the Chief Financial Officer and senior management are responsible for the day-to-day management of the business and for implementing the strategic goals agreed by the Board.

-The matters reserved for the Board have been set out on page 29, and further details on Board committees are on pages 29-30, of the Annual Report and Consolidated Financial Statements for the year ended 31 January 2022, which is published on the Company’s website.
+The matters reserved for the Board have been set out on page 28 and further details on Board committees are on page 29 of the Annual Report and Consolidated Financial Statements for the year ended 31 January 2023.

 Principle 10 - Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders